Professor Emeritus Clive Walker

 I was a practicing solicitor from 1976 to 1978.
-Since then, I have been a lecturer at the University of Manchester and a lecturer and senior lecturer at the University of Leeds.
+Afterwards, I took up an academic career and was appointed as a lecturer at the University of Manchester (1978-1983) and then as a lecturer, senior lecturer, and Reader at the University of Leeds.

-In 1993, I was appointed to my current post of Professor of Criminal Justice Studies.
+In 1993, I was conferred with the chair of Professor of Criminal Justice Studies.

 My main research interests are in the fields of: